-Juggling the ball is certainly one of the best practice method for improving you first touch and ball control, and not to mention, the basic aspects of most freestyle air moves.
-What many might not know is that juggling does not necessarily mean you have to use a standard soccer ball.
+Soccer Juggling is certainly one of the best practice methods for improving you first touch, ball control, and basic aspects of most freestyle air moves.
+What many might not know is that soccer juggling does not necessarily mean you have to use a standard soccer ball.

-One of the greats of the game, Ronaldo (Luiz Nazario De Lima), once said that practicing with a smaller sized ball, such as a tennis ball or a mini (size 3) skill ball was one of the main contributors to his phenomenal touch and control.
-Remember, this was a player that started out playing Futsal, before moving onto standard 11-a-side football.
+One of the greats of the game, Ronaldo (Luiz Nazario De Lima), once said that practicing with a smaller sized ball, such as a tennis ball or a mini (size 3) skill ball was one of the contributing factors to his phenomenal touch and control.

 - Day 1 – Target: Aim to juggle a standard size 5 football 8 times consecutively without allowing it to touch the ground using your stronger foot.